tldr-pages/tldr/pages/common/nbtscan.md

 # nbtscan

-> Scan networks for NetBIOS name information
+> Scan networks for NetBIOS name information.
 > More information: <https://github.com/resurrecting-open-source-projects/nbtscan>.

 - Scan a network for NETBIOS names: